 What is browser hijacker?

-A browser hijacker is a type of malware that is designed to take over your browser.
-Once downloaded and installed, it will change the homepage and default search engine.
-It is done in order to generate revenue for a hacker behind the cyber threat.
+A browser hijacker is a type of malicious software that is designed to take over your browser.
+Once downloaded and installed, it will change the homepage and default search engine as well as install extensions.
+Typically, it collects information to display adverts, so a hacker behind the cyber threat can make money.
+However, some of them may download files on your Mac that will steal your data or monitor your activity.

 How browser hijacking works